March 3rd, Year P-132.

 The East Gate leads directly to a private beach on the shore of the Grand Diamond Lake, named as such for the unbreakable ice that rests hundreds of meters below the surface, inside of which resides our abandoned first city, Blusk, at the bottom of a valley.
 The properties of the ice- and, in fact, the waters of the Lake itself- are seemingly magical, but we’ll get to that later.

-The North Gate leads to Colony 1’s capital city, named Sunder.
+The North Gate leads to the city, proper.
 It’s a thriving metropolis, and thanks to its close proximity to the Cynd Palace, enjoys much tourism and active businesses within its confines.
 The North Gate is the most strongly-guarded of the four, due to its proximity to so many people.

 The West Gate leads directly into a massive farmland.
 This farmland is closed off to the larger public through thorough electric fencing and an invisible energy barrier to prevent people from flying or falling in and is attended to by employees of the Royal Family.
 Various crops and livestock are tended to year-round by citizens of Sunder and the surrounding areas- people who are well-compensated for their work and are optionally allowed to bring home a portion of the harvest for certain seasons.

 The South Gate borders the Royal Guard HQ.
 The Royal Guard HQ takes the form of a single, imposing black skyscraper surrounded by a perimeter of various gates and fences.
-Near the HQ is a large aircraft runway used by both the Royal Family and the Royal Guard, to quickly travel anywhere in Trine, as well as a large network of guarded roads leading in and out of the HQ’s territory, connecting to Sunder and the massive network of highways which, however slowly compared to other forms of travel, lead by car to every other Colony on Trine.
+Near the HQ is a large aircraft runway used by both the Royal Family and the Royal Guard, to quickly travel anywhere in Trine, as well as a large network of guarded roads leading in and out of the HQ’s territory, connecting to Sunder and the massive network of highways which, however slowly compared to other forms of travel, lead by car to every other human colony on The Mainland.

 On this day in particular, the Royal Guard HQ is where I happened to be.